-In order to maintain and enhance the vitality and attractiveness of the area, there will be a presumption in favour of (i) the retention of entertainment venues and the Museum, (ii) the establishment of new entertainment and leisure venues, plus supporting food and drink uses.
+In order to maintain and enhance the vitality and attractiveness of the area, there will be a presumption in favour of (i) the retention of cultural and entertainment venues, (ii) the establishment of new entertainment and leisure venues, plus supporting food and drink uses.
 Development which conflicts with these uses will generally not be supported.

-This area is characterised by tourist uses in the form of hotels, guest houses, food and drink uses, the seafront promenade and its associated gardens.
+9.8.2 This area is characterised by tourist uses in the form of hotels, guest houses, food and drink uses, the seafront promenade and its associated gardens.